EnviroCentre/monitoring-module/docs/source/import_lab_data.rst

 Importing lab data
 ==================

-TODO

-The `Monitoring Module` can be used to import water quality data collected in the field with a handheld meter.
-The measured parameters are exported from the meter to a `csv`-file with the measurement **locations** forming the columns (**across**) and the **parameters** in rows (**down**).
+The `Monitoring Module` can be used to import laboratory analytical results.
+The results are imported from a `csv`-file with the measurement **locations** forming the columns (**across**) and the **parameters** in rows (**down**).

 Multiple `csv`-files can be imported at once.

 .. note::

-   The Monitoring Module's field data importing tool has been tested to work with the following meters:
+   The Monitoring Module's lab data importing tool has been tested to work with results provided by the following laboratories:

-    - Hanna Instruments® multi-parameter meter type HI 9828
+    - Chemtest

-   Other meters and `csv` input file formats may be supported by tweaking the tool's configuration parameters.
+   Other `csv` input file formats may be supported by tweaking the tool's configuration parameters.

 Data import example